Europe

 Right from the planning stage, particular attention was paid to resource conservation, recyclability and the ease of separation of the construction materials.
 As a result, not only are the load-bearing elements and the walls and floor/ceiling elements made of timber... connections and joints have also been implemented using special wood-wood joints.

 The EXTOSEAL ENCORS waterproof sill tape was used for base joints on windows and doors.
-With its high elasticity, this tape can be flexibly stuck over and into corners and provides excellent protection to underlying structures thanks to its verified resistance to driving rain.
+With its high elasticity, this tape can be flexibly applied to corner geometries and provides excellent protection to underlying structures thanks to its verified resistance to driving rain.
 The CONTEGA SOLIDO IQ-D window-sealing tape and the pre-folded TESCON PROFECT adhesive tape were used for the interior window joints.

-Collegium Academicum represents the project group's contribution to the trend in favour of more sustainable approaches and solutions in the construction industry.
-A high degree of pre-fabrication led to speedier building processes and helped to ensure high-quality execution, which is particularly advantageous in times where there is a shortage of specialist tradespeople on the job market.
+Collegium Academicum is the project group's contribution to the trend in favour of more sustainable approaches and solutions in the construction industry.
+A high degree of pre-fabrication led to speedier building processes and helped to ensure high-quality execution, which is particularly advantageous consiudering the current shortage of specialist tradespeople on the job market.